-Delivering a collaborative Digital Workplace for the Metropolitan Police Force
+Delivering a digital workplace for the Met Police

-CDS has recently delivered a collaborative Digital Workplace for the 43,000 members of London’s’ Metropolitan Police Force.
+CDS delivered a collaborative Digital Workplace for the 43,000 members of London’s’ Metropolitan Police Force.

 The Metropolitan Police Service (the Met) is one of the world’s leading police services, covering an area of 620 square miles and a population of 7.2 million.